Empowering diversity

 Graduated with Distinction

-JANUARY 2025.
-This graduate student completed his program with a high cumulative grade point average, which reflects the quality of performance within his major.
+MARCH 2025.
+These graduate students completed his program with a high cumulative grade point average, which reflects the quality of performance within their respective major.
 Congratulations!

 DISTINCTION